 College of Education > Academics > Teacher Education > Graduate Programs > Education, Culture, and Society (MA/MEd)

-Deepen and broaden your understand of larger social, political and cultural forces by earning a master’s degree in Education, Culture, and Society.
-You’ll participate in a flexible and challenging interdisciplinary program designed to help you become an educational leader focused on diversity and social justice issues in schools and in the broader society.
+Deepen and broaden your understanding of larger social, political and cultural forces by earning a master’s degree in Education, Culture, and Society.
+Whether you choose to pursue your degree in person or fully online, you’ll participate in a flexible and challenging interdisciplinary program.
+Coursework is designed to help you become an educational leader focused on diversity and social justice issues in schools and in the broader society.
 Don’t just listen to the conversation on equality—take part and lead it.

-View education through the lens of social justice and pursue your passion through work in community-based organizations, museums and cultural centers in Chicago, Chicago Public School classrooms and other institutions of higher education.
+View education through the lens of social justice and pursue your passion through work in community-based organizations, museums and cultural centers, schools and other institutions of higher education in Chicago and beyond.

 Submit an online application, official transcripts, letters of recommendation, résumé, writing sample and personal statement.

-You’ll take seven required courses and five electives and complete a thesis for your MA or a capstone for your MEd.
+You’ll take seven core courses and five electives and complete a thesis for your MA.

 You’ll take a broad array of electives to customize the program to meet your professional goals.